norrw/Portfolio/readme.md

-# My portfolio using React!
+# My portfolio using JavaScript, HTML, CSS and React!